han-nwin/monkeycode/README.md

 # MonkeyCode - A typing test CLI program but you get to code 🧑🏻‍💻 >_

 MonkeyCode is a terminal-based typing test tool for developers inspired by the popular monkeytype typing app, where programmers practice typing by writing actual code in their favorite programming languages.
-Choose from languages like Go, C/C++, Python, Java, JavaScript, etc. and challenge yourself with real coding tasks while tracking your Words Per Minute (WPM) and Accuracy.
+Choose from languages like Go, C/C++, Python, Java, JavaScript, TypeScript etc. and challenge yourself with real coding tasks while tracking your Words Per Minute (WPM) and Accuracy.

 Monkeycode is not just a platform for practicing typing; it's a new way to learn a new programming language or refresh your knowledge of an old one.
 By providing carefully curated code snippets, Monkeycode helps users reinforce syntax, improve coding speed, and build muscle memory in a hands-on, interactive manner.